 Fourth, my role as protector of my younger sisters represents destructive parentification.
 Jurkovic (1997) distinguished between instrumental parentification, taking on practical household tasks, and emotional parentification, providing emotional support and regulation to family members.
 My hypervigilance extended beyond self-protection to constant monitoring of my sisters’ safety, effectively requiring me to function as parent, protector, and threat-assessor simultaneously.
 Jurkovic (1997) documented how this impossible burden reshapes identity in ways that persist long into adulthood.

-The long-term consequences of parentification include difficulty accepting care from others in adulthood, persistent sense of responsibility for others’ emotional states, and compromised capacity to recognise and communicate one’s own needs (Hooper, 2007).
+The long-term consequences of parentification include difficulty accepting care from others in adulthood, a persistent sense of responsibility for others’ emotional states, and a compromised capacity to recognize and communicate one’s own needs (Hooper, 2007).
 Most relevantly for the current inquiry into alonetude, parentified children often struggle with solitude because their nervous systems learned early that constant vigilance is required for survival.
 True rest, true solitude, true letting go of protective vigilance can feel dangerous even decades after the original threat has ended.

 Dissociation as Survival and Its Lasting Costs

-However, as psychiatrist Frank Putnam (1997) documented, chronic dissociation in childhood creates lasting alterations in consciousness, memory, and sense of self.
+However, as psychiatrist Frank Putnam (1997) documented, chronic childhood dissociation creates lasting alterations in consciousness, memory, and the sense of self.
 The capacity to leave one’s body during threat, while adaptive in the moment, can become an automatic response triggered by even minor stressors in adulthood.
 This creates a fragmented relationship to embodiment, making it difficult to remain fully present in one’s body even when genuinely safe.

 Table 1